Trump threatens to pull aid to Palestinians if they don't pursue peace

 Abbas has said he would only accept a broad, internationally backed panel to broker any peace talks with Israel.
 The U.S. Ambassador to the U.N., Nikki Haley also criticized Abbas.

-Israel’s government regards Jerusalem as the eternal and indivisible capital of the country, although that is not recognised internationally.
+Israel’s government regards Jerusalem as the eternal and indivisible capital of the country, although that is not recognized internationally.
 Palestinians see East Jerusalem as the capital of a future Palestinian state.

 Speaking in Davos, Israeli Prime Minister Benjamin Netanyahu said only the United States could broker a peace deal.